issamuxs/mlxp-core/readme.md

+# MLXP-Core

+### Context

+The MLXP-Core repository is part of the ML-platform-demo project.
+The latter is composed of 3 parts:
+1. MLXP-Core: An experiments tracking server based on MLflow hosted on AWS
+2. MLXP-Wrapper: A wrapper over the MLflow server that enables config-based data science
+3. MLXP-Algo: A library that reproduces some of the key machine learning algorithms

 ### Description

-This project aims to deploy and validate the setup of an MLflow server on a AWS EC2 instance and provide a public IP and port to access the server for machine learning experiments management.
+The MLXP-Core project aims to deploy and validate the setup of an MLflow server on a AWS EC2 instance and provide a public IP and port to access the server for machine learning experiments management.

 The major steps of the deployment are the following:
 1. The file base_config.sh must be updated with the user AWS and project information.